Keyboard shortcuts

 Field CategoryEngine Property & TypeNotable Default or Behavioral Quirk

-Logic HooksEndConversation, EndConverAbort (ResRefs)Fire when the dialogue terminates abruptly or via conclusion.
+Logic HooksEndConversation, EndConverAbort (ResRefs), AmbientTrackFire when the dialogue terminates abruptly or via conclusion.
+Fallback to empty strings "" if missing.

 Hardware InterfacingConversationType (Int)0 = Cinematic, 1 = Computer, 2 = Special.
 Cinematic explicitly unstealths the party.

 Hardware InterfacingComputerType (Byte)Only evaluated if ConversationType is 1.
-Otherwise, completely dead data.
+Otherwise, standard camera positioning and animations are bypassed.

 Shared Dialogue Node Properties (LoadDialogBase)